microsoft/NPKit/nccl_samples/README.md

+## Important Note

+We highly recommend use [msccl_samples](https://github.com/microsoft/NPKit/tree/main/msccl_samples) if one would like to profile NCCL, because [MSCCL](https://github.com/Azure/msccl) is actively maintained by Azure and includes all NCCL functions.

 ## Introduction

 This folder contains scripts for NPKit sample workflow for NCCL.
 The sample workflow first builds NCCL with NPKit enabled, then runs nccl-tests to collect NPKit event dump files, and finally generates NPKit trace file.